-- 1) Where primary line conductors cross other conductors of lower voltage, the conductors of the circuit having the highest voltage shall be installed above such other conductors of lower voltage and shall have minimum clearances in accordance with Specification 1, Items 1 and 2. - 2) The neutral conductor associated with primary line shall be located below the phase conductors, shall have minimum clearances in accordance with Specification 1, Item 2, and shall be a minimum of 200 mm below the transformer.
+- Where primary line conductors cross other conductors of lower voltage, the conductors of the circuit having the highest voltage shall - a) be installed above such other conductors of lower voltage; and - b) have minimum clearances in accordance with Specification 1, Items 1 and 2. - 2) The neutral conductor associated with primary line shall - a) be located below the phase conductors; - b) have minimum clearances in accordance with Specification 1, Item 2; and - c) be a minimum of 200 mm below the transformer.